cambridge-ceu/csd3/usage.md

 This document contains information for the following software: DosageConverter, HESS, PhenoScanner, PRSice, pspp, R, rjags, rstan, SAIGE, VEP,

-Whenever appropriate, it is assumed that you have `export HPC_WORK=/rds/user/$USER/hpc-work` in your .bashrc.
+Whenever appropriate, it is assumed that there is `export HPC_WORK=/rds/user/$USER/hpc-work` in .bashrc.

 ## DosageConverter